-Whether you are labelling sandwiches, drinks, produce, pasties or any other pre-packed, loose or packaged for direct sale products call us on 01642 490121 for advice on the 2014 EU food allergen labelling changes.
+Whether you are labelling sandwiches, drinks, produce, pasties or any other pre-packed, loose or packaged for direct sale products call us on 01642 490121 for advice on the new Natasha's Law PPDS food allergen labelling rules.

-Easylabel 6 allows you to comply with the new food allergen labelling requirement with ease.
-With built in features allowing you to highlight words or characters on your food labels in BOLD, UNDERLINE and ITALIC among many other features including:
+Easylabel 6 allows you to comply with food allergen labelling requirements with ease.
+With built in features to AUTOMATICALLY highlight allergens or allow you to highlight words or characters on your food labels in BOLD, UNDERLINE or ITALIC among many other features including:

 - Printing graphics/logos